Surface Mini: Software

 The Surface Mini shipped with Windows RT 8.1, a mobile operating system that unlike Windows 8.1, on which it is based, has several limitations.
 Windows RT 8.1 includes Microsoft Office 2013 RT, a desktop application that is optimized for ARM systems.
 Windows Store apps are the only third-party applications that can be installed on Windows RT 8.1.
 Despite providing the traditional Windows desktop environment, users cannot install Win32 applications or applications optimized for ARM.
 Windows RT 8.1 excludes Windows Media Player in favor of multimedia apps found on the Windows Store; devices are pre-loaded with the in-house Xbox Music and Xbox Video apps.

-There is no upgrade path for Surface Mini to run Windows 10, hence the device remains running Windows RT until the end of support on January 10, 2023.
+There is no upgrade path for Surface Mini to run Windows 10; hence, the device remains running Windows RT until the end of support on January 10, 2023.

 Hardware

 The exterior of the Surface Mini is a combination of metal, glass and polyurethane materials.
 The outer shell is made from polyurethane materials, which are scratch resistant.
 It would have been supplied with a kickstand that was limited to three positions and was also released with the Surface 3.
-There is a build-in pen loop would have allowed users to attach the Surface Pen stylus into the device when not in use, and could also be used to open the kickstand.
+There is a built-in pen loop would have allowed users to attach the Surface Pen stylus into the device when not in use, and could also be used to open the kickstand.
 Metal was used for the volume button, power button, headphone jack, Micro USB port and microSD card slot.
 The weight of the Surface Mini is 0.8 lb, and it measured 8x5.5x0.35 in (215.9×139.7×8.89 mm).